GiveMeSomeHowaHowa/spotify-playlist-downloader/README.md

 also download ffmpeg with reference to https://www.youtube.com/watch?v=r1AtmY-RMyQ

-now run the `downloader.py` and follow the steps mentioned above
+now run the `downloader.py` with `python downloader.py` in the command prompt and follow the steps mentioned above